 Expenditures of these organizations are excluded from the accompanying statements.
-The recognized booster organizations at June 30, 2018 are as follows:
+The recognized booster organizations for the fiscal year ended June 30, 2019 are as follows:

-Badger Basketball Boosters Mendota Gridiron Club, Inc.
+Badger Basketball Boosters Mendota Gridiron Club, Inc. (dissolved January 31, 2019)

 B. BASIS OF ACCOUNTING